CPScript/awesome-hacking/Hacking/Readme.md

 confidential information, and hardware hacking involves physically tampering with a device.

+# Here is a collection of hackers, pentesters & security researchers

 Repository | Description
 ---- | ----
 [Android Security](https://github.com/ashishb/android-security-awesome) 			| Collection of Android security related resources